steveworld/search/search-crunch/README.md

 CrunchIndexerOptions:
   HDFS_URI               HDFS URI of  file  or  directory  tree to ingest.
                          (default: [])
-  --input-file-list URI  Local URI or HDFS  URI  of  a  UTF-8 encoded file
+  --input-file-list URI, --input-list URI
-                         containing a list  of  HDFS  URIs  to ingest, one URI per line in  the  file.
+                         Local URI or HDFS  URI  of  a  UTF-8 encoded file containing a list  of  HDFS  URIs  to ingest, one URI per line in  the  file.
 If '-' is specified, URIs are read from  the  standard input.
 Multiple